-11. Notice To Vacate (Appendix 4):
+10. Notice To Vacate (Appendix 4):

-- A. When TOKA seeks to obtain possession of a dwelling unit, and when there is a legally valid reason to evict the Participant as set forth in § 4301 of the Nation's Housing Code, TOKA shall give a Notice to Vacate to the Participant and to quit possession of the Premises in accordance with the provisions set forth herein, the Participant shall not be provided any further opportunity to remedy the delinquency, and the TOKA shall not accept further Rent payment. - B. If the Participant and all occupants of the rental unit fail to comply with the Notice To Vacate and refuse to voluntarily vacate the rental unit and property (the "Premises"), the matter shall be referred for eviction of the Participant and all occupants from the Premises through the courts of the Tohono O'odham Nation in accordance with Article 4 of the Nation's Housing Code. - C. If the Participant and all occupants of the Premises voluntarily abandon the Premises in accordance with § 4207 of the Nation's Housing Code, no court eviction action shall be necessary.
-However, TOKA reserves the right to initiate and pursue legal proceedings to otherwise collect any delinquent Rent payment amounts in accordance with paragraph 13.B below.
+A. When TOKA seeks to obtain possession of a dwelling unit, and when there is a legally valid reason to evict the Participant as set forth in § 4301 of the Nation's Housing Code, TOKA shall give a Notice to Vacate to the Participant and to quit possession of the Premises in accordance with the provisions set forth herein, the Participant shall not be provided any further opportunity to remedy the delinquency, and the TOKA shall not accept further Rent payment.

+- B. If the Participant and all occupants of the rental unit fail to comply with the Notice To Vacate and refuse to voluntarily vacate the rental unit and property (the "Premises"), the matter shall be referred for eviction of the Participant and all occupants from the Premises through the courts of the Tohono O'odham Nation in accordance with Article 4 of the Nation's Housing Code. - C. If the Participant and all occupants of the Premises voluntarily abandon the Premises in accordance with § 4207 of the Nation's Housing Code, no court eviction action shall be necessary.
+However, TOKA reserves the right to initiate and pursue legal proceedings to otherwise collect any delinquent Rent payment amounts in accordance with paragraph 13.B below. - D. If the Participant has a delinquent balance, vacated or abandoned his/her housing unit and or eviction, the Participant will not be allowed and will otherwise be ineligible to receive or obtain TOKA housing and related services for a period of 10 years from the date thereof.
+If the Participant has cleared all delinquencies, they may apply for TOKA housing and related services after a period of 5 years.

-12. Rent Dispute & Grievance:
+11. Rent Dispute & Grievance: